pheeria/qazaqca/README.md

 # qazaqca

-An attempt to write a Kazakh transliterator from Cyrilic to Latin based on Qazaq Grammar version.
+An attempt to write a Kazakh transliterator from Cyrillic to Latin based on Qazaq Grammar version.